 - must take place outside of the applicant’s country of residence

-- must provide active roles for, and opportunities for, interaction among AHP mentors and Fellows, and/or potential AHP applicants
+- must provide active roles for, and opportunities for, interaction among AHP mentors and Fellows.

 - must have evaluated AHP applications in two or more competitions

 - must be invited by the meeting organizer to participate in a capacity allowing interaction with AHP Fellows